 Visiting the Catedral De Cádiz is one of the best things to do in Cadiz.
 The entrance fee of 7 Euros includes the climb up to the clock tower.
 Children under 12 years of age enter for free, and there are special rates for students and pensioners.

 Inside the church, you will be met by imposing columns holding the tall ceiling.
 Several chapels dedicated to different saints are located on each side of the main altarpiece.

 Worth noticing is the beautiful central choir where you can see the dark wooden details and the two organs.
-One of these has been transferred from the old Cadiz cathedral and dates all the way back to the 16th century.
+One of these has been transferred from the old Cadiz cathedral and dates all the way back to the 16th century, just like the one in the Metropolitan Cathedral in Mexico City.
 Also the neoclassical high altar is stunning.
 It is dedicated to the Immaculate Conception.

 There are also exhibits of religious artifacts and in the Cathedral Museum, you can see the same table where the first Spanish constitution was signed in Cadiz back in 1812.

 Below the church, you can enter the crypt where several important persons and bishops are buried.
 Among them, one of Spain’s most important composers and pianists, Manuel de Falla, born in Cadiz in 1876.

 Another important native to Cadiz buried in the crypt is the writer José María Pemán.
 But you can also find the tomb of a little girl that died in Cadiz Cathedral on the day of her first communion.
 She is commonly referred to as the “Communion Girl”.

 The crypt is the oldest part of the Catedral Nueva, dating back to the early 1730s when it was designed by Vicente Acero.
 It is incredible to walk through with its spacious stone vault.
 You will find the stairs down to the crypt behind the main altar.